jocephuss/README.md-generator/assets/README.md

 ## Contributing
-Myself
+N/A

 ## Tests
-open terminal and run node index.js
+Open terminal and run index.js

 ## Questions
-For questions about the project, please contact [Joscephuss](https://github.com/Joscephuss).
+For questions about the project, please contact [Jocephuss](https://github.com/Jocephuss).
 You can also reach out directly at rowlandjosiah14@gmail.com.